atlassian/data-center-helm-charts/docs/docs/containers/BITBUCKET.md

 [Clustering with Bitbucket Data Center](https://confluence.atlassian.com/bitbucketserver/clustering-with-bitbucket-data-center-776640164.html) and [Clustering with Bitbucket Data Center](https://confluence.atlassian.com/bitbucketserver/bitbucket-server-config-properties-776640155.html).

+???+ note
-**NOTE:** The underlying network should be configured to support the clustering type you are using.
+    The underlying network should be configured to support the clustering type you are using.
 How to do this depends on the container management technology, and is beyond the scope of this documentation.

 ### JMX Monitoring